bdamon/MuscleDTI_Toolbox/Help/Help-for-aniso4d_smoothing.md

 [Back to the Top](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-aniso4d_smoothing.md)

 ## 2. Usage
 The user provides the diffusion weighted images and options that control the degree of smoothing.
-The images are smoothed using the method described by Ding et al. and Xu et al., which is based on the following partial differential equation:
+The images are smoothed using the method described by Ding et al. and Xu et al., which first smooths the images by convolution with a Gaussian kernel with a variance σ.
+The images are then filtered according to the partial differential equation:

   δI/δt=div(T∙∇I)